Earthcactus/3-5/README.md

 # 3-5

-The things I got from this lesson are how to receive user input and parse that imformation
+The things I got from this lesson are how to receive user input and parse that information, and initialize it into an int